 The Great Greenwashing Machine - Part 1: Back to the Roots of Sustainability

-Today, major fashion brands claim to be engaged in sustainability efforts, but as this new white paper reveals, many are failing in their efforts because they are using a flawed definition of sustainability, unscientific methods and selective implementation.
+Today, major fashion brands claim to be engaged in sustainability efforts, but as this new report reveals, many are failing in their efforts because they are using a flawed definition of sustainability, unscientific methods and selective implementation.

-The white paper, entitled The Great Greenwashing Machine - Part 1: Back to the Roots of Sustainability (PDF), authored by Veronica Bates Kassatly and Dorothée Baumann-Pauly and supported by leading sustainability consultancy Eco-Age, examines sustainable fashion claims and critically assesses the extent to which fashion’s efforts are contributing to meaningful change, and to what extent they are a distraction.
+The report, titled The Great Greenwashing Machine - Part 1: Back to the Roots of Sustainability (PDF), authored by Veronica Bates Kassatly and Dorothée Baumann-Pauly and supported by leading sustainability consultancy Eco-Age, examines sustainable fashion claims and critically assesses the extent to which fashion’s efforts are contributing to meaningful change, and to what extent they are a distraction.

 The fashion industry is considered as a major contributor to air, water, and soil pollution, as well as an enabler of exploitative sweatshop conditions for garment workers – this reputation is bad for business, so in response, fashion brands have created sustainability programs to assure governments, consumers and investors that they are addressing their social and environmental impact.